 I’ve taken a look into the archive folder of my hard disk and found the very first version of Clickomania.
 And the file dates of those resources tell me: The tenth birthday of my game is ahead.
 I started at the end of December 1997 to program the game.
 I have been thinking how to celebrate this moment.
 For all intents and purposes, I wanted to do a new version.
-But alas, software development is terribly time-consuming and I already have a lot of duties scheduled for the days ahead.
+But alas, software development is terribly time-consuming, and I already have numerous duties scheduled for the days ahead.
 The anniversary version will have to wait.

 I don’t do a new version right now, but I do something else.
 Because, after ten years, it occurred to me that this is finally the moment to reveal the last and biggest secret about Clickomania.
 It’s shameful, but after a decade, the time is ripe for a confession of the extent of that one I am about to give.

 Clicking and undressing